alanrogers/eghop/src/suggested.md

     Ukraine—the closest area where these ancestries coexisted from around 3000 BCE."

+1. [Vizzari et al 2020][vizzari20:genes] A revised model of anatomically modern human expansions out of Africa through a machine learning approximate bayesian computation approach.

+  * The authors argue that modern humans emigrated out of Africa in two waves, first at 74 kya and later at 46 kya.

 1. [Brandt et al 2018][brandt18:g3] The Effect of Balancing Selection on Population Differentiation: A Study with HLA Genes.